dingxiong/dingxiong.github.io/_posts/2024-09-20-golang-channel.md

 [k8s source code](https://github.com/kubernetes/kubernetes/blob/1850794626bb995bb754d54be3328c86ee880ba5/vendor/github.com/opencontainers/runc/libcontainer/notify_linux.go#L20).
 This function returns a channel for callers to consume.
 Inside, it spawns a background goroutine to send messages to this channel.
 Note, this channel is created outside this goroutine but closed inside it.
-Also, errors are all handled inside this goroutine.
+I am quite familiar with this pattern in Python: generator.
+Most time, a generator is used as a "container" in a for-loop.
+This is the same for goroutines.
+Also, note that errors are all handled inside this goroutine.
 It is golang's philosophy to deal with error instead of popping up error.

 ### Receive Operator